supertokens/blog/content/how-to-deploy-supertokens-with-react-nodejs-express-on-vercel/index.md

 ---
-title: How to deploy SuperTokens with react + nodejs express on Vercel
+title: How to deploy Supertokens with react + nodejs express on Vercel
 date: "2022-04-14"
-description: "This tutorial will guide you on adding a social login + email password authentication to your React- Nodejs applications using Supertokens and deploying the application on Vercel."
+description: "This tutorial wil guide you on how to add Supertokens to react + express app deployed on Vercel"
 cover: "adding-social-login-to-your-website-with-supertokens.png"
 category: "programming"
 author: "SuperTokens Team"